Hands on: Apple AirPods Pro review

-The new Apple AirPods Pro true wireless earbuds have landed, bringing active noise cancellation, a (finally) much better fit, and an improved design, in a bid to lure more iPhone users into the true wireless fold.
+The new Apple AirPods Pro true wireless earbuds have landed (known as the AirPods 3 to some), bringing active noise cancellation, a (finally) much better fit, and an improved design, in a bid to lure more iPhone users into the true wireless fold.

 Apple’s latest buds are a lot more expensive, with the AirPods Pro costing far more than the AirPods 2 that launched in 2018, and even more than the Powerbeats Pro.

-However, while the price is higher, you are getting earbuds that have been redesigned from top to bottom, and with far more useful features in the mix – so how do they fare in real-world use in our early test?
+However, while the price is higher, you are getting earbuds that have been redesigned from top to bottom, and with far more useful features in the mix – so how do these new noise-cancelling headphones fare in real-world use in our early test?

 AirPods Pro release date and price